Tracardi/tracardi-api/manual/en/docs/flow/actions/move_trello_card_action.md

 ## Configuration

+### Resource configuration

+To begin the authentication process, you need an API key.
+Every Trello user is given an API key.
+You can retrieve your API key by logging into Trello and visiting https://trello.com/app-key/.

 #### With form
 - Trello resource - Here select your resource, tagged **trello**, containing your API key and token.